TDT4290-SDG-Ontology/SDG-ontology-visualizer/README.md

 2. Place your `graphdb.license` file in `backend/database/conf`

+3. Copy the `backend/.env.example`-file, and rename the copy `.env`

-3. In `backend/`, run `docker-compose -f docker-compose-backend.yml up`
+4. In `backend/`, run `docker-compose -f docker-compose-backend.yml up`

-4. When the Docker-cluster is running, go to http://localhost:7200.
+5. When the Docker-cluster is running, go to http://localhost:7200.
 On the left side of the screen, go to "Setup" and then "Users and Access".
 Click "Create new user" and make a user with credentials matching the `GRAPHDB_USERNAME` and `GRAPHDB_PASSWORD` fields in `backend/.env`.
 Make sure the user has Read-access to the TK_SDG-repository.

-5. Stop the docker-compose cluster, and repeat step 2.
+6. Stop the docker-compose cluster, and repeat step 2.

-6. The backend should now be running, and accessible at http://localhost:3001
+7. The backend should now be running, and accessible at http://localhost:3001

 If you only want to run the GraphDB-database, replace `docker-compose-backend.yml` with `docker-compose-db.yml` in step 2.